elnathan-eldredge/serialize/README.md

 ## LIMITATIONS

-Individial elements in string elements have a max size of 255 bytes Individial elements (non-nested elements) have a max size of 4,294,967,295 bytes Serializations temporarily reserve 8kb per nested element during serialization.
+Individual elements in string elements have a max size of 255 bytes Individual elements (non-nested elements) have a max size of 4,294,967,295 bytes Serializations temporarily reserve 8kb per nested element during serialization.
 Compile with SERIALIZE_NORESERVE defined to disable.

-## Avalible utilities intended for use by the programmer
+## Available utilities intended for use by the programmer

 ### class CompoundNode (also compound_node)
 **within the namespace "Serialize" (also serialize)**

-A serializeable json-like data structure.
+A serializable json-like data structure.
 Contains key-value pairs for the following in discrete hashmaps:

-- Generic non-refrencing types and arrays (tags)
+- Generic non-referencing types and arrays (tags)
 - "child" structures (child nodes)
 - arrays of child structures (arrays of child nodes)

 The type of the tag is not preserved through serialization.
-However, the tag can be retrieved as any compatible type (i.e. any type that hase the same size).
+However, the tag can be retrieved as any compatible type (i.e. any type that has the same size).
 The serialized data structure is stored as a binary vector of bytes in the little endian format.
-Note that conversion to the host arcitecture is automatic when deserializing.
+Note that conversion to the host architecture is automatic when deserializing.

 #### Methods: